Frequently Asked Questions

 - There's a willingness to learn and grow

-- There’s a gap between where you are now and where you want to be.
+- There's a gap between where you/your team are now and where you/your team wants to be

 Successful coaching clients know the value of sharing ideas with someone who understands them and their wants and needs.
 Talking about options with a coach who listens objectively and confidentially is often enough to have choices all become very clear.